How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Players to Watch

-The Grizzlies travel to face the Wizards on Saturday at 7:00 PM ET.
+The Lakers travel to face the Magic on Saturday at 7:00 PM ET.

 How to Watch